dustinpfister/blog_posts/_posts/linux-bash-script-case.md

 ### 1.1 - Very basic example that makes use of a positional argument

 To create a switch in a bash script first I need to type case, followed by a value by which to have case statements for, then the in keyword to finish the line.
 After that I just need to have at least a few statements for the various cases of values that could happen.
 To do so I just need to start off with a value followed by a closing parenetese, after that I can do whaever needs to be done for that case and end with two simi colens as a way to termanate a condition.
 I can use an astrist when it comes to defifing what is often called a default case that will be used if no other case is found for the value.

+So here is a basic.sh script example where I am using the first positional argument of the script as something to define a case statement for.
+WHen calling the script I can pass the value 1 as the first argument that will result in True! being echoed, and any other argumnet will cause the word False to be echoed out to the standard output.
+This might nto be the best example of a case statement as an if statement would also work well for this kind of thing, but I just want something that is a hello world example of sorts, with that said this should do for that.

 ```
 #!/bin/bash